San-Francisco-Write-The-Docs/www/README.md

     ```
 ### Build the site

-If you've never run the server before, you may not have a `_site` folder, which is where the server will look for the finished pages.
+If haven't served this site since installing it, the repo may not have a `_site` directory.
+This directory is where the server will look for the finished pages, and it's normal for the `_site` directory to be missing right after you clone the repo.

 That folder and the finished version of your site will be created when you build.
-You can set up the server to rebuild every time you save changes.
-Refer to the Jekyll docs for more about that.

 To build this site, use `bundle exec jekyll build`

+ You can configure Jekyll to rebuild every time you save changes so you don't have to rebuild -- Refer to the [Jekyll docs](https://jekyllrb.com/docs/) for more about that.

 ### Serve the Site